How Much Does General Liability Insurance Cost in Idaho?

 Average General Liability Insurance Costs in Idaho by Business Size

-The steepest relative jump occurs at the next tier: hiring a fifth employee pushes costs to $255 per month, a 163% increase, so businesses planning to grow past four employees should factor this shift into their budgets.
+The highest jump occurs at the next tier: hiring a fifth employee pushes costs to $255 per month, a 163% increase, so businesses planning to grow past four employees should factor this shift into their budgets.
 From there, each tier adds roughly 1.5 to 1.6 times the previous cost.
 The table shows monthly and annual estimates by employee count.

-Idaho General Liability Insurance Cost Chart
+General Liability Insurance Cost in Idaho Chart

 Average General Liability Insurance Costs in Idaho by Industry